Support Page Content

 About the Sac State Stem Cell Program

-Students in our Professional Science Master's (PSM) Stem Cell Program will earn a Master of Arts (MA) degree in Biological Sciences from California State University, Sacramento.
-The goal of our MA Stem Cell Program is to provide advanced coursework and a cutting edge research experience to prepare graduates for success in the stem cell workforce.
+Students in our Stem Cell Program will earn a Master of Science (MS) degree in Biotechnology from California State University, Sacramento.
+The goal of our MS Biotechnology/Stem Cell Program is to provide advanced coursework and a cutting edge research experience to prepare graduates for success in the stem cell workforce.

 Academic Program Overview

 - 20-month Master's Program, spanning 5 semesters total (including one summer).

 - 3 semesters of graduate-level classes at Sacramento State.

 - Stem Cell Research Techniques Training & Good Manufacturing Practices (GMP) Courses at UC Davis, which are both certificate granting-courses.